Divajain/userdocs/docs/payments.md

 ---

 ## Collecting one-off payments
-For simple one-off payments without an authorisation (that require payment details to be entered), simply create a payment object with the required amount, and select the payment route options you wish to allow on the payment page.
+For simple one-off payments without an authorisation (that require payment details to be entered), simply create a payment record with the required amount, and select the payment route options you wish to allow on the payment page.

 You can then access the payment page via one of two ways: